Sneha-2000-kkr/codewayy_phython_series/README.md

       of list, tuples, sets, dictionaries.
 (Program should be written in 4 different .py for each of them).
   2. Create a txt file and write the answers to the following questions in it.
-      a.
-Why is list used?
+      - Why is list used?
-      b.
-How do lists and sets differ?
+      - How do lists and sets differ?
-      c.
-Application of dictionaries with a real world example.
+      - Application of dictionaries with a real world example.